 A TED conference is also another good example of a hybrid event.
 You can attend in person, and/or consume the content online, for years afterwards.

 This is essentially what you are trying to create--a must-attend event that can be accessed in different ways and still be a great shared experience.
-Here are some tips for how to approach it:

 1. Have event co-planners.